Year 12 work experience

 Organisations currently advertising work experience include:

-• Deloitte - the financial services firm operates a range of early careers schemes, including the Career Shapers Year 12 programme.
-Over three days in February, school students will attend in person and discover more about leadership roles, taking on client projects, networking and attending skills sessions.
+- Deloitte - the financial services firm operates a range of early careers schemes, including the Career Shapers Year 12 programme.
+Over three days in February, school students will attend in person and discover more about leadership roles, take on client projects, network and attend skills sessions.

-• HSBC - the HSBC UK Work Experience Programme is for those in Year 10 through to Year 12 (S4 to S6 in Scotland) and is available across the UK.
-This unpaid programme is delivered across five days, with three held virtually and the other two in the office.
-Participants can choose a week from options in June, July or August, where you could be working in one of a number of business functions.
+- HSBC - the HSBC UK Work Experience Programme is for those in Year 10 through to Year 12 (S4 to S6 in Scotland) and is available across the UK.
+This unpaid programme is delivered over five days, with three held virtually and the other two in the office.
+Participants can choose a week from options in June, July or August and work in one of a number of business functions.

-• NHS Business Services Authority - an NHS Year 12 work experience placement, based in Newcastle, is held in July.
-You'll get to work on a project in a non-clinical area of the NHS, such as digital, data and technology, people and corporate services, primary care services or finance, commercial and estates.
+- National Health Service (NHS) - search for local opportunities via the NHS Health Careers site.
+For instance, an NHS Year 12 work experience placement based in Newcastle is held in July.
+You'll work on a project in a non-clinical area of the NHS, such as digital, data and technology, people and corporate services, primary care services or finance, commercial and estates.

-By honing your investigative skills and adopting scientific methodology to carry out your research, you will receive a certificate, as well as being able to use the experience to enhance your personal statement when applying for university.
+By honing your investigative skills and adopting scientific methodology to carry out your research, you will receive a certificate and be able to use the experience to enhance your personal statement when applying for university or an apprenticeship.

 What about summer schools?

 Some higher education institutions (HEIs) run pre-university summer schools, often in partnership with employers.
-These summer schools are typically residential in nature and held on campus over three or four days, or up to a full week.
+These summer schools are typically residential and held on campus over three or four days or up to a full week.

-For instance, you could be living in a halls of residence for the duration of the programme to get a taster for university life - see what you need to know about student accommodation.
+For instance, you could live in halls of residence for the duration of the programme to get a taste of university life - see what you need to know about student accommodation.

 Examples of universities that run summer schools include: